RSE-Sheffield/rsecon22-licensing/presentation.md

 # Is it ethical to use a closed-source license on code that has been paid by public funds?

+# Which one gives more participation? a copyleft / restricted license or a permissive license?

 # Thanks

 Thanks again to everyone involved!